Wednesday, November 23, 2022

 If you're still not sure what to order, don't be afraid to ask your server for recommendations.
 Or, if you're feeling bold, order "omakase" style, which leaves your order to the discretion of the chef.
 (Be sure to mention any food allergies or strong dislikes if you choose this option.)

 But how do I eat the sushi once I've ordered?
 First of all, either chopsticks or fingers are usually acceptable.
 Eating sushi with a fork is much more difficult than chopsticks, even if you're not that good with chopsticks.
 When in doubt, use your fingers.
 If you like a little spice, mix a bit of wasabi into your soy sauce.
 Wasabi is a spicy paste made from horseradish.
 "True" wasabi is made from a specific type of Japanese horseradish, but due to expense and availability, you're more likely to be served "western wasabi," which is made from more common types of horseradish and some green food coloring.
 Traditional Japanese sushi frequently included wasabi in the sushi, but Western palates are more sensitive to spice, so most chefs leave it to the diner to add their own to their preferred level of heat.
 A little wasabi goes a long way, so go easy at first.
-Use your chopsticks to pinch off a bit of sushi and mix it into the dish of soy sauce.
+Use your chopsticks to pinch off a bit of wasabi and mix it into the dish of soy sauce.
 Dip your sushi in the sauce (dip, don't soak, or your sushi will fall apart), and eat each piece as a single bite!
 It may be a bit large, but it's less messy to eat it whole than to try to cut or bite it in two.
 If your sushi is already drizzled with a sauce, there's no need to dip it in the soy sauce.

 Pickled ginger (top left), wasabi (bottom left), and soy sauce (right)